RetroPie/RetroPie-Docs/docs/Game-Boy.md

 This procedure assumes you have *one* save game.
 If you've played both games, you'll need to delete one save, it's not possible to combine both after you've played them.

-Get to the commandline with F4 or [SSH](ssh), change directory to the Game Boy folder, and look at the save files:
+Get to the command line with F4 or [SSH](SSH), change directory to the Game Boy folder, and look at the save files:

 ~~~
 cd RetroPie/roms/gb